tararelan/Kaggle-Pancreatic-Cancer/README.md

 Age and sex, both included in the dataset, may also play a role in who gets pancreatic cancer.
 The dataset includes a few other biomarkers as well, but these were not measured in all patients (they were collected partly to measure how various blood biomarkers compared to urine biomarkers).

 ### Prediction task
 The goal in this dataset is predicting diagnosis, and more specifically, differentiating between 3 (pancreatic cancer) versus 2 (non-cancerous pancreas condition) and 1 (healthy).
-The dataset includes information on stage of pancreatic cancer, and diagnosis for non-cancerous patients, but remember—these won't be available to a predictive model.
-The goal, after all, is to predict the presence of disease before it's diagnosed, not after!
+The dataset includes information on stage of pancreatic cancer, and diagnosis for non-cancerous patients.

 ## Data
 Data taken from [Kaggle](https://www.kaggle.com/datasets/johnjdavisiv/urinary-biomarkers-for-pancreatic-cancer)